silverleague/silverstripe-ideannotator/README.md

 [![Packagist](https://img.shields.io/badge/unstable-dev--master-orange.svg)](https://packagist.org/packages/axyr/silverstripe-ideannotator)

-This module generates @property, @method and @mixin tags for DataObjects, Page_Controllers and (Data)Extensions, so ide's like PHPStorm recognize the database and relations that are set in the $db, $has_one, $has_many and $many_many arrays.
+This module generates @property, @method and @mixin tags for DataObjects, PageControllers and (Data)Extensions, so ide's like PHPStorm recognize the database and relations that are set in the $db, $has_one, $has_many and $many_many arrays.

 The docblocks can be generated/updated with each dev/build and with a DataObjectAnnotatorTask per module or classname.